Introduction

 Current Implementation

-mechanism is implemented by creating a keywordsMap
+The find mechanism is implemented by creating a keywordsMap which stores the searched keywords in a HashMap.

-Based on the preceding prefixes of the user input, the tokenized argument is being stored as the value
+Based on the preceding prefixes of the user input, the tokenized argument is being stored as the value of the respective prefix key.

 Candidates

-is facilitated by the CandidateContainsFindKeywordsPredicate
+The findCandidateCommand is facilitated by the CandidateContainsFindKeywordsPredicate which implements Predicate<Candidate>

-methods such that more fields can be searched at the same time.
+and overrides the test and equal methods such that more fields can be searched at the same time.

 Companies

-is facilitated by the CompanyContainsFindKeywordsPredicate
+The findCompanyCommand is facilitated by the CompanyContainsFindKeywordsPredicate which implements Predicate<Company>

-methods such that more fields can be searched at the same time.
+and overrides the test and equal methods such that more fields can be searched at the same time.

 Job Offers

-is facilitated by the JobOfferContainsFindKeywordsPredicate
+The findJobOfferCommand is facilitated by the JobOfferContainsFindKeywordsPredicate which implements Predicate<JobOffer>

-methods such that more fields can be searched at the same time.
+and overrides the test and equal methods such that more fields can be searched at the same time.

 -